 When discussing brass CNC machining, one must realize that not all brass is equal.
 Out of the various grades of brass, H59 and H62 are likely the two most prevalent brass alloys utilized in the industry for precision manufacturing.

-Although they may seem similar to each other, the choosing between H59 vs H62 can have a large effect on the performance of your part, your machining processes, and the affordability of the part.
+Although they may seem similar to each other, choosing between H59 vs H62 can have a large effect on the performance of your part, your machining processes, and the affordability of the part.

 Grade | Composition | Features |